hissain/CoronaTracker/README.md

 # Core Challenges
 1. App Installation - many citizen will have no smartphone hence they will be out of this project.
 However, that would not be issue because at least a large part of the citizens can be covered with this project.
 2. User Privacy - User might not agree to share their locations - However government can create awareness with mobile operations, news media, televisions, gov websites for the sake of humanity.
 Between health vs. privacy, nobody want to loose health.
+Moreover, only government will have read access to citizens close contacts only (not all location info) to avoid social chaos and privacy issue.
-3. Storage - Storage as a part of infrastructure will be a challenge.
-However, we can only keep raw data for last couple of days i.e. ( 14 days data ) into server so that the storage will be lenear and easily scalable.
+3. Computation/Storage - Storage as a part of infrastructure will be a challenge.
+However, we can only keep raw data for last couple of days i.e. ( 14 days data ) into server so that the storage will be linear and easily scalable.
+Computation can be quickly outsourced to IAS provider, like Amazon/GoogleCloud etc.

 # Contact
 Please feel free to send email to (hissain.khan@gmail.com), if you want to contribute to this project.